The Brew (band): Biography

 In early July 2007, The Brew headlined the Maasboulevard Festival in Schiedam, the Netherlands and were invited back to perform in 2008.

-In 2006, The Brew were a success at The Rock ‘n’ Blues Custom Show at Pentrich, Derbyshire, they were asked to do a second gig by the organisers on the following day on the Centre Stage, and they were then booked to return in 2007.
+In 2006, The Brew were a success at The Rock ‘n’ Blues Custom Show at Pentrich, Derbyshire.
+They were asked to do a second gig by the organisers on the following day on the Centre Stage, and they were then booked to return in 2007.
 In August that year The Brew performed on The British Stage at the UK’s biggest R’n’B festival in Colne, Lancashire.
 In 2008 they headlined the festival on the Sunday, on the British stage.

-The Brew completed a set for the national Belgium radio station, Classic 21 and were filmed by the national television France 2, for their performance at that year's Festival in France, Le Blues Autour Du Zinc.
+The Brew completed a set for the national Belgium radio station Classic 21 and were filmed by the national television France 2 for their performance at that year's Festival in France, Le Blues Autour Du Zinc.
 They have performed at the National Classic 21 Radio Station, RTBF Showcase Festival in Brussels.

-In 2009, The Brew received national recognition throughout Germany when their performance at Rockpalast Festival was broadcast across the country and beyond, on WDR TV and they performed again on Rockpalast in 2012 and 2017.
+In 2009, The Brew received national recognition throughout Germany when their performance at Rockpalast Festival was broadcast across the country and beyond, on WDR TV.
+They performed again at Rockpalast in 2012 and 2017.

 The Brew returned to the recording studio and the result, A Million Dead Stars, was released in January 2010.